Algorithms for Optimally Shifting Intervals under Intersection Graph Models: Linear-time Algorithms for

-Lastly, we analyse the time complexity of our algorithm. \Cref{alg:complete} calculates the total moving distance for several points.
-Straightforwardly, it can be done in $O(n)$ time.
-To speed up this calculation, we decompose the cost function $D(\mathcal I, x)$ into three parts $D(L, x)$, $D(R, x)$, and $D(\mathcal I, x)$, where $L$ and $R$ are a collection of left/right part intervals.
-Using this decomposition technique, we speed up the calculation of each step. \begin{theorem} Given a collection of intervals, an optimal gathering point can be found in $O(n)$ time. \end{theorem} \begin{toappendix} \begin{proof} From \Cref{lem:opt,lem:alg:opt}, \Cref{alg:complete} finds an optimal gathering point $x$.
-We show that \Cref{alg:complete} runs in $O(n)$ time.
+We analyse the time complexity of \Cref{alg:complete}.
+We claim that the output gives an optimal gathering point for an arbitrary collection of $n$ intervals in $O(n)$ time.
+Initially, \Cref{alg:complete} calculates the total moving distance for the entire collection.
+Straightforwardly, this can be done in $O(n)$ time.
+To speed up subsequent calculations, we decompose $D(\I, x)$ into three parts $D(L, x)$, $D(R, x)$, and $D(\I \setminus (L \cup R), x)$, where $L = L(\I,x^+)$ and $R = R(\I,x^{-})$ are the collections of intervals in the left/right parts of the input partitioned at $x^{-}$ and $x^{+}$.
+We show that by this decomposition, the total complexity of the loop in \cref{alg:while} is $O(n)$.
+To accomplish this, we need to prove \Cref{lem:intervals_bounded}:

-To simplify the analysis, we assume that $\mathcal I$ has no two intervals $I$ and $J$ such that $c(I) = c(J)$.
-If there are such intervals, we identify $I$ and $J$ as one interval $I'$ with $m_{I'} = m_I + m_J$.
-Therefore, this assumption does not lose generality.